SimonLeigh/couchbase-mobile-portal/md-docs/ready/installation/sync-gateway.md

 service sync_gateway start
 service sync_gateway stop
 ```

+The config file and logs are located in `/home/sync_gateway`.

 > **Note:** You can also run the **sync_gateway** binary directly from the command line.
 The binary is installed at `/opt/couchbase-sync-gateway/bin/sync_gateway`.